powderflask/django-signoffs/README.md

  - Concrete Models: `ApprovalSignet`, and `RevokedApprovalSignet` define a FK relation to...
  - `Stamp` which provides persistence layer for...
  - `SimpleApproval` and `IrrevokableApproval`, which play nicely with...
- - `ApprovalSignoff`, which uses the ConcreteModels for persistence.
+ - `ApprovalSignoff`, which uses the Concrete Models for persistence.

 ### FsmApprovalsProcess
 Signoffs is integrated with [django-fsm](https://pypi.org/project/django-fsm/),